benjamhbrs/EspriX/README.md

 # EspriX

- Writing and debating website coded for Ecole Polytechnique with :
+ Writing and debating website coded for Ecole Polytechnique with in particular :
  - chat / comment section
  - files and images upload
  - JavaScript dynamics